-Given radios' strong focus on women's empowerment and education, I start by analyzing effects on educational outcomes.
+Given the strong focus of community radio on women's empowerment and education, I begin by examining the effects on educational outcomes.
+I focus my analyses on age groups potentially affected in their educational choices, that is, 5-30 year olds at the time of the survey.
 I find that exposure to community radio increases years of schooling, attendance rates, and the propensity to have obtained a degree.
 In my baseline specification, these effects are mainly driven by girls.
-The results indicate that living in an area exogenously exposed to radio makes young women around 3-4pp more likely to have a primary, secondary, and higher degree respectively.
+The results indicate that living in an area exogenously exposed to radio makes young women around 3-4pp more likely to obtain a primary, secondary, and higher degree, respectively.
 Relative increases are strongest for higher (13%) followed by secondary (11%) and primary education (4%).
-Overall, total years of education of 5-30 year old girls/women, i.e. those who may have been affected by community radio, increase by around 0.3 years.
-According to related survey responses on reasons for school dropouts, I show that the findings are driven by an increase in the willingness to invest in girls' education, increased interest in school, and a decreased dropout rate due to early marriage.
-The effects are not driven by greater availability of transport or school facilities for girls.
-The findings suggest changes in parents' aspirations for girls and potentially of girls themselves.
-They are not driven by a supply side effect.
-Regarding the outcomes for boys, I find evidence of positive effects as well, though effect sizes are lower and the findings are less robust.
-The results are in line with the radio stations' strong focus on education and women's empowerment.
+Overall, total years of education of 5-30 year old girls and women, i.e. those who may have been affected by community radio, increase by around 0.3 years.
+Given the cumulative nature of the effect, effects are higher (0.5 years) when only focusing on 19 to 30 year olds, who are beyond secondary school age.
+Related survey responses on reasons for school dropout show that the findings are driven by an increase in the willingness to invest in girls' education, increased interest in school, and a decreased dropout rate due to early marriage.
+The effects are not driven by improved transport or school facilities for girls.
+The findings suggest changes in parents' aspirations for girls and possibly of girls' aspirations.
+They are not driven by supply side factors.
+For boys, I also find evidence of positive effects, although the effect sizes are smaller and the results are less robust.
+The results on education are consistent with a strong focus of community radio stations' on education and women's empowerment.

-Community radio stations also have an effect on the marriage market and fertility.
+Community radio stations also impact the marriage market and fertility outcomes.
 Women exposed to radio are less likely to be married between the ages of 13 and 25.
 In relative terms, the effects on child marriage are particularly strong with a 1.4pp (22%) decrease for girls.
-Effects for men are lagged by around five years, in line with and likely explained by the average five-year age gap between husbands and wives.
-Regarding fertility, I find decreases in the number of children that women have between the ages of 19 and 35 of around 8-12%.
-These findings may be driven by either delayed child bearing due to later marriage or decreases in completed fertility.
+Effects for men are lagged by around five years, likely due to the average five-year age gap between husbands and wives.
+For fertility, I find an 8-12% decrease in the number of children women have between the ages of 19 and 35.
+These findings may result from delayed child bearing due to later marriage or decreases in overall completed fertility.
 Given that most children are born when mothers are well below 35 years of age, a decrease in lifetime fertility is more likely.
-This may also be in line with increased household bargaining power of women.
+This reduction in fertility may also be in line with increased household bargaining power of women.
 Men generally have preferences for a higher number of children than their partners (Doepke et al., 2012) and women in my setting generally tend to get more children than they would find ideal.

 Finally, I test whether community radio stations affect women's autonomy and variables on domestic violence.
 Young women, i.e., those most likely to have profited from additional education, are 11pp (21%) more likely to participate in household decisions or decisions about their own mobility.
 Tentative evidence suggests that men also adjust their attitudes toward the autonomy of women.
 Overall, they increase the share of decisions in which they believe women should participate by around 4.7pp (6.1%).
-In addition, I find suggestive evidence of decreases in women's approval of domestic violence and the experience thereof.
+I also find suggestive evidence of decreases in women's approval of domestic violence and the experience thereof.
 Male attitudes towards violence are unaffected.